Subsystem Thermalization Hypothesis in Quantum Spin Chains with Conserved Charges: Thermalization demographics for quantum Ising spin chains with symmetry

 \subsection{Demographics of typical-state thermalization}

 We first consider the subsystem thermalization hypothesis for the typical states.
 In Fig. \ref{SA_gge_nint_Ising}, we show the thermalization demographics of the relative entropy $S^t_A$ of the region $A$ with $1$, $3$, $5$ sites (denoted by $A=1,3,5$) between a typical state and the corresponding GGE specified by $(\beta_0,\beta_1)$.
-Since the GGE contains two chemical potential parameters $\beta_0$ and $\beta_1$, thus we present the demographics in the form of density plots.
+Since the GGE contains two chemical potential parameters $\beta_0$ and $\beta_1$, we present the demographics in the form of density plots.
 For $A=1$, $S^t_A$'s of all the typical states considered are almost vanishing.
-This implies that the thermalization hypothesis for the typical states works well for $A=1$ when compared with the corresponding GGE thermal states.
+This implies that the thermalization hypothesis for typical states is effective for $A=1$ when compared with the corresponding GGE thermal states.
 On the other hand, for $A=3$, the thermalization hypothesis still looks good, with some exceptions for large $|\beta_0|$ or $|\beta_1|$.
 However, when $A=5$, the thermalization hypothesis breaks down.
-The above patterns of dependence of validity of the thermalization hypothesis on the size $A$ are expected and also give the explicitly quantitative picture.
+The above patterns of dependence of validity of the thermalization hypothesis on the size $A$ are expected and also give an explicitly quantitative picture. {Moreover, in Appendix \ref{App_B}, we also performed the size-scaling study by varying $L$ to show that the thermalization hypothesis works better for larger systems.
+This study is not quite extensive due to the limitation of computing power, but the tendency, however, is clear in meeting the expectation.}

 Besides checking the typical-state thermalization hypothesis, Fig. \ref{SA_gge_nint_Ising} also reveals the demographics of the typical states on the $(\beta_0,\beta_1)$ of the corresponding GGE ensemble states.
-Interestingly, the inverse temperature $\beta_0$ can be either positive or negative and almost symmetric about $\beta_0=0$.
+Interestingly, the inverse temperature $\beta_0$ can be either positive or negative, and it is almost symmetric about $\beta_0=0$.
 The GGE states with negative (inverse) temperatures are hypothetical and cannot be realized naturally.
 However, we see that they can be realized by typical states.
 Moreover, the thermalization hypothesis works even for such hypothetical GGE thermal ensemble states.
 On the other hand, the chemical potential $\beta_1$ for reflection symmetry $\Pi$ is almost negative for the typical states we construct.
 It is unclear why there is such a bias.